 Since our inception in 2017, we've worked to increase our growth, awareness, and proficiency in providing re-entry services.
 Re-entry is one of the most successful tools that can be provided to returning citizens that will help decrease over-incarceration, reduce recidivism, boost our state economic system and increase public safety in our communities.

-A graduate from the State College of Florida, Ms. Freeman is the Founder, CEO and creative influence behind the Mississippi Center for Re-Entry
+A graduate from the State College of Florida, Ms. Freeman is the Founder and creative influence behind The Center.

-Ms. Washington is an AmeriCorps VISTA member for The Center.
+Ms. Washington is the Outreach and Communications VISTA with a goal of raising community awareness about The Center and the services we offer.
 She is currently enrolled at Concord Career College.

 Ms. Williams is the Capacity Building VISTA with a goal of building the capacity of The Center.
 She loves giving back to her community.